gtheilman/OnCallAssignments/README.md

 While you can open the application in a web browser while it is running oon your local computer, you'll likely have problems with Twilio if your program is not accessible to the outside world.
 So, we're going to stop the program on your local computer by typing CTRL-C twice.

 So, [deploy your application]  (http://docs.meteor.com/#/basic/quickstart)  on Meteor's free server to try it out.
 Think of a unique one-word name for the application.
+Suppose you decide to call it <code>foo</code>.

-Then, from the command prompt (or Terminal) type <code> deploy </code> and then the unique name you chose.
+Then, from the command prompt (or Terminal) type <code>meteor deploy foo </code> (or whatever name you chose).

 When you deploy to Meteor, you will be given a URL where your application can be accessed.
 Make a note of it.